-- 175. Economically disadvantaged, ELL, minority students, and students with disabilities in New Mexico are also graduating at low rates and being pushed out of school at high rates, especially when compared to their peers. - 176.
+- 142. Economically disadvantaged, ELL, and minority students in New Mexico are also graduating at low rates and being pushed out of school at high rates, especially when compared to their peers. - 143.
 New Mexico's graduation requirements include academic credit attainment and successful performance on high-stakes standardized tests.
 Passing the 11th grade SBAs is mandatory for graduation.
 6.29.1 NMAC.
 As of 2010-2011, New Mexico students cannot receive "a diploma of excellence" if they have not "demonstrated competence in the subject areas of mathematics, reading and language arts, writing, social studies and science, including a section on the constitution of the United States and the constitution of New Mexico, based on a standards-based assessment or assessments or a portfolio of standards-based indicators established by the department by rule."
-NMSA 1978 § 22-13-1.1 (2014).
+NMSA 1978 § 22-13-1.1 (2014). - 144.
+For the class of 2012, 70.4% of students statewide reportedly graduated under the State's four-year cohort analysis, which likely overinflates graduation rates, including 77.5% of Caucasian students, 67.7% of Latino students, 65.3% of Native Americans, 69.3% of African Americans, 64.8% of low income students, and 65.8% of ELL students.
+In other words, nearly one-third of New Mexico's most challenging student populations failed to graduate. - 145.
+For the same year, the U.S. Department of Education ("DOE") reports that New Mexico has the second lowest graduation cohort rate in the country at 63%, with economically disadvantaged students, ELL students, and Native American students lagging behind the state rate by 7 percentage points.

-- 177. For the class of 2012, 70.4% of students statewide reportedly graduated under the State's four-year cohort analysis, which likely overinflates graduation rates, including 77.5% of Caucasian students, 67.7% of Latino students, 65.3% of Native Americans, 69.3% of African Americans, 64.8% of low income students, and 65.8% of ELL students.
-In other words, nearly one-third of New Mexico's most challenging student populations failed to graduate. - 178.
-In FY12, the graduation rate for students with disabilities was 56%. - 179.
-For the same year, the U.S. Department of Education ("DOE") reports that New Mexico has the second lowest graduation cohort rate in the country at 63%, with economically disadvantaged students, ELL students, and Native American students lagging behind the state rate by 7 percentage points, and students with disabilities lagging more than 10 points behind. - 180.
-Similarly, New Mexico's dropout rate is consistently higher than the national average, and the state has one of the highest dropout rates in the country at 6.9%, surpassed by only Arizona, Mississippi, and the District of Columbia. - 181.
+- 146. Similarly, New Mexico's dropout rate is consistently higher than the national average, and the state has one of the highest dropout rates in the country at 6.9%, surpassed by only Arizona, Mississippi, and the District of Columbia. - 147.
 New Mexico surpasses the national average with respect to Latino, Native American, and African American dropout rates as well.
 The national dropout rate for Latino students is 5%, compared to New Mexico's rate at 7.2%.
 New Mexico's dropout rate of 8.8% for Native American students is more than 2 points higher than the national rate of 6.7%.
 New Mexico's dropout rate for African Americans is almost twice the national average of 5.5%.